macla7/shiftTrader/README.md

 - a post screen.
 This will allow for clearer view.
 Like facebook.
 It will show comments below, and then a comment form just above the tab navbar.
 I reckon we also allow the dual area (with bids and shift) to be flexible and have a max height twice that of on the home/groups screen.
 - comments
-  - make schema updates
-  - change Post model to include comments
-  - check in Postman
+  - In the middle of making comments form.. format tweaking etc.
   - create.. life...
 - push notifications
   - seems the way to go will be the expo push notification package.. but since to test it all properly it'll require a paid Apple developer account (apparently), I'm going to push this one toward the end.